ausgerechnet/spheroscope/library/guidelines-v2.md

 ## counterexamples ##
 - We talked about this in depth
-  + indicates conversation and broad topic, but not what was said about it by whom
+  + indicates conversation and broad topic, but not what was said about it by whom (talking *about* something does not specify the claims)
 - a key Brexit supporter claims that ...
   + the entity is not specific enough